tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 While we do not own BioPortal or purl.org, the credentials of these websites give us reason to believe that our ontology will persevere at these locations.
 In fact, the P in PURL stands for persistent, and thus purl.org is intended to provide permanent addresses for web resources.
 We further include the ontology in an open GitHub repository which is managed by the organization involved in this research.
-While we have already published the resources described in this article, our intent is to publish this article itself to further support trustworthiness.
+While we have already published the resources described in the corresponding article, our intent is to publish this article itself to further support trustworthiness.

 ### Openness
 The final principle for developing CBK states that knowledge and its associated infrastructure should be open.
 This principle relates both to the equity of access to knowledge as well as the transparency of its foundations.
-To the extent of our ability, we have made the resources described in this paper openly accessible.
+To the extent of our ability, we have made the resources described in the corresponding paper openly accessible.
 We promote the use of our ontology by publishing using Apache-2 ([https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0)), an open license.
 Furthermore, we've only linked to concepts from external vocabularies that too are openly available.
 We have promoted the transparency of this work by including attribution information whenever necessary and by sufficiently documenting our resources and their use.